 Pantyliners and pads

 A stain found on a black or colored pad or pantyliner does not render a woman niddah.
 This leniency applies to both disposable and reusable products.

-We follow the halachic ruling that disposable pantyliners and pads (including disposable pads for urinary incontinence) are not susceptible to ritual impurity, so a stain found on one does not make a woman niddah even if it is white.
+We follow the halachic ruling that disposable pantyliners and pads (including disposable pads or undergarments for urinary incontinence) are not susceptible to ritual impurity, so a stain found on one does not make a woman niddah even if it is white.
 However, with more absorbent products, like pads, if the amount of bloody discharge is clearly more than could be contained by a liner, this might be considered a flow.